-- 9.155 The landscape of Ashfield today is the result of both natural and man-made actions which have taken place over many years.
-Activities such as settlement, farming, industry and recreation have all left behind physical traces that help to give individual parts of the District their own special character. - 9.156 More than any other part of the historic environment, the landscape is characterised and enriched by centuries of change and modification.
-It is essential that any new development is of a scale and type which is
+- 8.164 The landscape of Ashfield today is the result of both natural and man-made actions which have taken place over many years.
+Activities such as settlement, farming, industry and recreation have all left behind physical traces that help to give individual parts of the District their own special character. - 8.165 More than any other part of the historic environment, the landscape is characterised and enriched by centuries of change and modification.
+It is essential that any new development is of a scale and type which is appropriate and does not harm the intrinsic value of the particular landscape in which it is to be located.
+Development proposals should appreciate an area's sensitivity, vulnerability and capacity for change in the context of specific proposals.

-- appropriate and does not harm the intrinsic value of the particular landscape in which it is to be located.
-Development proposals should appreciate an area's sensitivity, vulnerability and capacity for change in the context of specific proposals. - 9.157 The Landscape Character Assessment for Ashfield (2009) sets out 3 landscape character areas which broadly influence the scale and form of development across the District.
+- 8.166 The Landscape Character Assessment for Ashfield (2009) sets out 3 landscape character areas which broadly influence the scale and form of development across the District.
 Development proposals should respect the fundamental character of these and not introduce any incongruous elements.
 Policy EV11 Protection and Enhancement of Landscape Character, should be assessed when determining new development proposals in the countryside.
-The policy seeks to protect historic landscape features including ponds, trees, ridge and furrow patterns, meadows and orchards as these all add value to the character of the area and help to make Ashfield's landscape distinctive.
+The policy seeks to protect historic landscape features including ponds, trees, ridge and furrow patterns, meadows and orchards as these all add value to the character of the area and help to make Ashfield's landscape distinctive. - 8.167 A qualitative judgment about the landscape affected should be informed by either a Landscape and Visual Appraisal or a Landscape and Visual Impact Assessment, as appropriate, in accordance with the most up to date guidance, taking into account the specific contribution that heritage and the setting of heritage assets makes to landscape character.